svenvc/zinc/zinc-http-components-paper.md

 In our example, the entity will be an instance of ZnStringEntity, a concrete subclass of ZnEntity.

 Like any Smalltalk object, you can inspect or explore the ZnResponse object.
-You might be wondering how this response was actually tranferred over the network.
+You might be wondering how this response was actually transferred over the network.
 That is easy with Zn, as the key HTTP objects all implement #writeOn: for this purpose.

     | response |